Mehdi-Rh/Mehdi_Rahal/README.md

 ## [Project 1: Communicate Data Findings](https://github.com/Mehdi-Rh/Communicate_Data_Findings)

 ### Investigation Overview
+This data set includes information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area.
+The objectives of this investigation are :
-In this investigation, I wanted to explore when are most trips taken in term of time of day, day of week or month, I also wanted to explore trip duration regarding the same last time features, and see if it is influenced by if a user is a member or a casual customer.
+- explore when are most trips taken in term of time of day, day of week or month,
+- explore trip duration regarding the same last time features, and see if it is influenced by if a user is a member or a casual customer.

 ### Dataset
 There are 4702822 trip on the dataset with 13 features